 7. Build up that credit score

-Now, this is an area that I excelled at.
+This is an area that I excelled at.
 I was able to start building up credit back in college with student loans as well as an emergency credit card.
 Then when my wife and I moved out to Colorado, I was able to continue to build on top of this foundation.
 Over the last 12 years since starting my credit building I have only missed a handful of payments and now carry no credit card debt or car debt.
 All of this has led me to have an exceptional score!

 You should never stop trying to learn about personal finance.
 There is always something new to learn.
-This is why you should try to read a couple books each year about personal finance or just finance in general.
+This is why you should try to read a couple of books each year about personal finance or just finance in general.

 Either way, life is boring when you are not learning new things every day.
 Might as well make those new things something that will get you to financial freedom sooner.
+You could even start a blog about the new things you learn and earn extra money explaining them to other people.

 Time to Make Your Personal Finance Moves!